isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2023-10-11-post-LSB NOTICE: RENEWAL OF PRACTISING CERTIFICATE FOR 2024.md

 I. Bank Transfer via Internet Banking or ATM
 *  Transfer the amount to LSB corporate account  **UOB 201-319-249-0**
-*  Notify LSB that you have transferred the money by noting down the bank transaction number and proof of the bank transfer transaction record/receipt by sending it to the Deputy Registrar, Ms Mitsy Ng [mitsy_ng@sla.gov.sg].
+*  Notify LSB that you have transferred the money by noting down the bank transaction number and proof of the bank transfer transaction record/receipt by sending it to the Deputy Registrar, Ms Mitsy Ng (email to: <a href="mailto: mitsy_ng@sla.gov.sg">mitsy_ng@sla.gov.sg</a>).

 II.
 PayNow
 * Paynow to LSB through UEN number **T08GB0026H** or scan the QR code below